deejaygraham/intro-to-coding/transcript.md

 We don't need a computer or any electronics to have a wonderful time doing programming.
 The computer is good a repeating instructions very very quickly and is best thought of as a tool that extends what you personally are capable of.

+Beginning coders need to experience a wide range of problems and to experiment in solving them using different strategies.
+The process is something like planning a strategy, designing a solution, writing the solution.
+Running the solution then reflecting on their solution and comparing their results with others.
+As with most other subjects, the process by which you arrive at a solution is more important than finding the right answer.

 The most important skills for programming are clear, critical thinking, logic, visualization and imagination.
 Because of that we can do a lot of programming using pencil and paper or human machines.
 We start off with a problem and we have to try to understand that problem, it's usually too big to solve all in one go, and be able to break it up into smaller pieces, smaller problems that we can decide if they are the right size or do they have other, smaller problems hidden inside them?
 We use metaphors to describe how our program is like the world and how the parts of our program fit together like the parts in the real world.